reflex-dev/reflex-web/docs/styling/overview.md

 )
 ```

-Additionally you can modify the theme of your app through using the `Theme Panel` component which can be found in the [Theme docs](/docs/library/theming/theme_panel/).
+Additionally you can modify the theme of your app through using the `Theme Panel` component which can be found in the [Theme Panel docs]({library.theming.theme_panel.path}).